Can Magnetic Forces Do Work?: Classical Electromagnetism with Elementary Dipoles

-we have an analogy in which the $x$ system plays the role of our relativistic particle and the $y$ system plays the role of the electromagnetic field, with the following detailed correspondences:
+We then have an analogy in which the $x$ subsystem plays the role of our relativistic particle and the $y$ subsystem plays the role of the electromagnetic field, with the following detailed correspondences:

 We will find it useful to refer back to this analogy on several more occasions in our work ahead.